jnettels/lpagg/README.md

 Another approach is to place a shortcut where you would like to use it.
 Moreover, you can now write you own Python scripts that use `lpagg`.
 Use the script `__main__.py` in this repository as an example.
-For most use cases, a YAML configuration file defines all the settings required for the program.
-See the example in lpagg/examples/VDI_4655_config_example.yaml

 simultaneity
 ------------